swatbotics/ursim/README.md

 #### This project was developed and tested with Python 3.7

 Python 2.7 reached end of life in January 2020.
-You should verify that you have a working Python 3 interpreter by typing
+You should verify that you have a working Python 3 interpreter by going to your command prompt and typing

     python --version

-at your command prompt.
 It should report back at least version 3.7.

 If you don't see 3.7 or above, try running `python3 --version` or `python3.7 --version` instead.
 If either of the latter two commands